TrumanStateACM/acm/index.markdown

 We have meetings every Monday at 6:00PM at VH1332.
 Whether you have never participated with ACM before or are an English major, we would love to meet you.
 Meetings often cover a topic in programming or computing and often involve speakers so you are bound to learn something new!

-Executive meetings are on every Tuesday at 7:30PM in VH 1424.

 # Freshman and First Meeting

-We will have a meeting to welcome new freshman to the club and also have our first full meeting in late August or early September.
+We will have a meeting to welcome new freshman to the club and also have our first full meeting on the 10th of September.
 We will talk about our plans for the club and future events.
 Hope to see you there.

+There is also a general meeting on the 17th of September for everyone.